MiChaelinzo/MakeupExport-/README.md

 # MakeupExport-
-The exported Makeup Template file from Lens Studio
+The exported Makeup Template object file from Lens Studio